gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-02/index.md

-- Housekeeping: Updated CODEOWNERS, Added GitHub PR & Issue Templates, and whitespace changes.
+- Housekeeping: Updated CODEOWNERS, Added GitHub PR &amp; Issue Templates, and whitespace changes.
 - Restricted provider version to &lt; 4.0 due to breaking changes in new provider